Spell Series Ep. 11: Magikal Uses for Urine

 a entice ready to ensnare a sufferer is primarily Afro-American in origin however the

-piercing of pins onto the cork is in step with Euro-American examples.
+piercing of pins onto the cork is in keeping with Euro-American examples.

 - “Hoodoo – Conjuration – Witchcraft – Rootwork” (HCWR) is a 5-volume, 4766-page assortment of folkloric materials gathered by Hyatt in Alabama, Arkansas, Florida, Georgia, Illinois, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia between 1936 and 1940.
-Supplementary interviews had been carried out in Florida in 1970.
+Supplementary interviews had been performed in Florida in 1970.

 Harry M. HyattThe “Hoodoo” assortment consists of 13,458 separate magic spells and folkloric beliefs, plus prolonged interviews with skilled root docs, conjures, and hoodoos.